zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Specification
 ===============

-Transactions will have a new field, nBlockExpiry, which will set the block height after which transactions will be removed from the mempool if they have not been mined.
+Transactions will have a new field, nExpiryHeight, which will set the block height after which transactions will be removed from the mempool if they have not been mined.

-The data type for nBlockExpiry will be uint32_t.
-If used in combination with nLockTime, both nLockTime and nBlockExpiry must be block heights. nBlockExpiry will never be a UNIX timestamp, unlike nLockTime values.
+The data type for nExpiryHeight will be uint32_t.
+If used in combination with nLockTime, both nLockTime and nExpiryHeight must be block heights. nExpiryHeight will never be a UNIX timestamp, unlike nLockTime values.

 For the example below, the last block that the transaction below could possibly be included in is 3539.
 After that, it will be removed from the mempool.